realworldocaml/book/en/files-modules-and-programs.md

 The same is true at the module level.
 By default, circular dependencies between modules are not allowed, and indeed, circular dependencies among files are never allowed.
+Recursive modules are possible, but are a rare case and we won't discuss them further here.

 The simplest case of this is that a module can not directly refer to itself (although definitions within a module can refer to each other